davebenson/doom4-walkthrough/README.md

 When she gets to 0% she'll stand up like she's going to attack or something, but she actually flops down and is Glory Killable.
 (There's no time limit, she won't recover from being staggered)

-You'll get COLLECTIBLE 13.2 "Spider Mastermind Model, Goldguy".
+You'll get COLLECTIBLE 13.2 "Spider Mastermind Model, Goldguy", along with 6 Weapon Upgrade points.

 After that, watch a cut-scene and the credits.